 There are several types of online reviews or types of blog articles you can create.
 Some work better than others.
 Let's take a look at a few -

-Comparison reviews can be extremely powerful and profitable because it gives buyers the option to compare products or services.
+Comparison reviews can be very powerful and profitable because it gives buyers the option to compare products or services.

 The customer must decide which product or service stands out the most for their individual needs before committing to buy.